don/ITP-DeviceToDatabase/02_Arduino/exercises/exercise2.md

 ## Register MAC address with ITP Sandbox Network

-If you're using an Arduino from the ER you can skip this step.
+Skip this step if you're not on the 4th floor at 370 Jay Street.
 In order to join the `itpsandbox` wireless network, the MAC address of the device must be registered with [NYU-NET](https://computer.registration.nyu.edu/).
 Use the [MacAddress sketch](../arduino/MacAddress/MacAddress.ino) to get the MAC address for your device.

 [Tom Igoe's documentation](https://itp.nyu.edu/networks/tutorials/itp-network-connections/) has more details about the process.